US sanctions Eritrea’s military, ruling party over Ethiopia

-NAIROBI, Kenya (AP) — The United States on Friday imposed economic sanctions on the military and ruling party of Eritrea over their role in neighboring Ethiopia’s brutal yearlong war.
+NAIROBI, Kenya (AP) — The United States on Friday imposed economic sanctions on the military and ruling party of Eritrea over their role in neighboring Ethiopia’s brutal yearlong war, and it warned it would sanction Ethiopia’s government and rival Tigray forces if there is no “meaningful progress” toward a cease-fire and talks.

-A Treasury Department statement cited the “continued role” they play in the war that has killed thousands.
+A Treasury Department statement cited the “continued role” the Eritreans play in the war that has killed thousands and displaced millions.
 Ethiopia’s government allowed Eritrean soldiers to enter Ethiopia’s Tigray region, where witnesses have accused them of some of the war’s worst abuses, but then denied the soldiers were there for months.

-The U.S. statement notes “numerous reports of looting, sexual assault, killing civilians, and blocking humanitarian aid” by the Eritrean forces.
+The U.S. statement noted “numerous reports of looting, sexual assault, killing civilians, and blocking humanitarian aid” by Eritrean forces.
+The soldiers “have been seen disguised in old Ethiopian military uniforms, manning checkpoints, obstructing and occupying critical aid routes, and threatening medical staff in one of northern Ethiopia’s few operating hospitals,” the statement said.

+Notably, the Treasury Department pointed out that Eritrea’s military is led by longtime President Isaias Afwerki, but he was not sanctioned.

-The Treasury Department also warned that “if there is not tangible progress toward a cessation of hostilities.,” it was ready to sanction others, including Ethiopia’s federal government and the rival Tigray forces who long dominated the national government before a political falling-out with Prime Minister Abiy Ahmed.
+The department also warned that “if there is not tangible progress toward a cessation of hostilities.,” it was ready to sanction others, including Ethiopia’s government and the Tigray forces who long dominated the national government before a political falling-out with Prime Minister Abiy Ahmed.

 There was no immediate comment from Eritrea, which human rights groups have described as one of the world’s most repressive nations.